Construction Accident

 What to Do After Suffering a Construction Site Injury

-If you or a loved one has been injured on the job, you should secure the evidence, if possible, or call the construction accident attorneys at Feroleto Law as soon as possible.
-Take pictures of the construction site, or jobsite, write down the names of witnesses, and what people said, and make note of any defects in equipment, footing, planking, debris, materials or other things that may have contributed to the injury.
-If you are taken to the hospital, see if a coworker or other person can secure evidence for you.
+If you or a loved one has been injured on the job, you should secure the evidence, if possible, and call the construction accident attorneys at Feroleto Law as soon as possible.
+Take pictures of the construction site or jobsite, write down the names of witnesses and what people said, and make note of any defects in equipment, footing, planking, debris, materials, or other things that may have contributed to the injury.
+If you are taken to the hospital, see if a co-worker or other person can secure evidence for you.

 If you have suffered an on-the-job injury at a construction site, you will need to:

 • Report your injury to your employer as soon as possible.
-If possible, do this in writing and keep a copy of the Employers Report (C-2) and the Employee’s Report (C-3) workers’ compensation form or other notice you gave.
+If possible, do this in writing and keep a copy of the Employer’s Report (C-2) and the Employee’s Report (C-3) workers’ compensation forms or other notice you gave.

 • Talk to an attorney who has experience with workplace injury cases.
 Employers and their insurance companies look for ways to keep payments to a minimum, so make sure you have an advocate to fight for your rights.